Maximise your income while you’re a student with our top tips on how to generate some much-needed extra cash.

 You may wish to open a student bank account with an interest-free overdraft.
-It's important that you check the actual conditions of an overdraft.
-Some may only be interest-free up to a certain level.
+It's important that you check the actual conditions of an overdraft as some may only be interest-free up to a certain level.

 Overdrafts for students are on average £500–£1,000 for the first year, increasing to £1,500 in your final year.
 Money Saving Expert

 gives advice on finding the right student account for you.
 Be aware that if you don't manage your account, your bank can refuse to extend your overdraft in subsequent academic years and/or remove your overdraft facility.

 Most students have to work part-time in order to be able to afford to live.
 In fact, the Government expects that most students will contribute to their own budget by working part-time.
 Leeds Trinity's myFuture

 can offer help and advice on finding part-time work.